vielmetti/workantile-news/content/2019/workantile-2019-02-20.md

 ## About this edition

 Written by Ed with Github and vim.
-Lighted edited by Chris in Github.
+Lightly edited by Chris in Github.